 Because mold grows year-round, mold allergies generally aren’t seasonal like other allergies.
-Those who are allergic to mold can experience symptoms any time, especially if they live in an area that tends to get rain on a fairly often.
+Those who are allergic to mold can experience symptoms any time, especially if they live in an area that tends to get rain fairly often.

 If you’re allergic to mold, you’ll likely experience histamine reactions similar to those from other types of airborne allergies.
-Those symptoms include
+Those symptoms include:

 - watery and itchy eyes

 You may initially mistake your mold allergies for a cold or sinus infection, since the symptoms can mirror each other.
 If your allergies are compounded by asthma, you may notice your asthma symptoms worsening when you’re exposed to mold.
 Symptoms include coughing, difficulty breathing, and chest tightness.
 You also may experience wheezing and other signs of an asthma attack.

 If your children are the only ones in the family suffering histamine-related allergy symptoms, it may not be related to mold in your home.
 Some school buildings have unchecked mold, which can result in increased attacks while at school.
 But it could also be that your child has a sensitivity to mold, whereas no one else in the family does.

 Since some children spend time playing outside in areas parents might not venture, mold may be prevalent in the outdoor air.
 Asthmatic children may experience more attacks while playing outside for this reason.
 You may note more symptoms in the summertime months when your children are playing outside more often.

 You may hear many myths about the toxicity of mold.
 For example, that inhaling mold can cause permanent damage.
 The truth is that it would be very difficult for someone to inhale enough mold to do that kind of damage.
 If you aren’t sensitive to mold, you may never even experience a reaction.